mlresearch/mlresearch.github.io/faq.md

 tagline: Frequently asked questions for PMLR
 ---

-The PMLR are very much a community effort.
+PMLR is very much a community
+effort.
 Thanks are particularly due to [Isabelle Guyon](http://www.clopinet.com/isabelle) for working closely with us in preparing early volumes, [Nicola